 You can also take up a work experience placement, provided that your language skills are consistent with the work available.

-As a student in Newcastle University Business School you will have access to teaching, learning and computing facilities in our brand new, state-of-the-art building within Newcastle's emerging business district.
-Take a virtual tour of our new building.
+As a student in Newcastle University Business School you will have access to teaching, learning and computing facilities in our state-of-the-art building within Newcastle's emerging business district.
+Take a virtual tour of our building.

 Newcastle University Business School is one of only 140 business schools worldwide to receive accreditation from the European agency EFMD under its EQUIS scheme, in recognition of its development of students' managerial and entrepreneurial skills.